-- (g) The Securities and Exchange Board of India (Delisting of Equity Shares) Regulations, 2009; (Not Applicable to the Company during the Audit Period) and - (h) The Securities and Exchange Board of India (Buyback of Securities) Regulations, 2018; (Not Applicable to the Company during the Audit Period) - (vi) Transfer of Property Act, 1882; - (vii) Registration Act, 1882; - (viii) The Building and Other Construction Workers (Regulation of Employment and Conditions of Service) Act, 1996; - (ix) The Land Acquisition Act, 1894; - (x) Real Estate Regulation Act, 2017; - (xi) Income Tax Act, 1961 and rules made there under; - (xii) The Central Goods and Services Tax Act, 2017 & Gujarat Goods and Services Tax Act, 2017 and rules made there under; - (xiii) Payment of Gratuity Act, 1972 and rules made there under; - (xiv) Employee State Insurance Act, 1948 and rules made there under; - (xv) Minimum Wages Act, 1948 and rules made there under; - (xvi) Payment of Bonus Act, 1965 and rules made there under; and - (xvii)The Employees' Provident Fund and Miscellaneous Provisions Act, 1952, and rules made there under. - (xviii) The Contract Labour (Regulation and Abolition) Act, 1970 - (xix) The Environment (Protection) Act, 1986 - (xx) The Indian Stamp Act, 1899 - (xxi) The Gujarat Stamp Act, 1958 - (xxii)The Indian Contract Act, 1872 - (xxiii) The Gujarat Town Planning and Urban Development Act, 1976 - (xxiv) Gujarat Real Estate (Regulation and Development) General Rules, 2017

-We have relied on the representation made by the Company, its Officers and on the reports given by designated professionals for systems and processes formed by the Company to monitor and ensure compliances under other applicable Acts, Laws and Regulations to the Company.
+- Transfer of Property Act, 1882; - Registration Act, 1882; - The Building and Other Construction Workers (Regulation of Employment and Conditions of Service) Act, 1996; - The Land Acquisition Act, 1894; - Real Estate Regulation Act, 2017; - Income Tax Act, 1961 and rules made there under; - The Central Goods and Services Tax Act, 2017 & Gujarat Goods and Services Tax Act, 2017 and rules made there under; - Payment of Gratuity Act, 1972 and rules made there under; - Employee State Insurance Act, 1948 and rules made there under; - Minimum Wages Act, 1948 and rules made there under; - Payment of Bonus Act, 1965 and rules made there under; and - The Employees' Provident Fund and Miscellaneous Provisions Act, 1952, and rules made there under. - The Contract Labour (Regulation and Abolition) Act, 1970 - The Environment (Protection) Act, 1986 - The Indian Stamp Act, 1899 - The Gujarat Stamp Act, 1958 - The Indian Contract Act, 1872 - The Gujarat Town Planning and Urban Development Act, 1976 - Gujarat Real Estate (Regulation and Development) General Rules, 2017 - (vi) We have relied on the representation made by the Company, its Officers and on the reports given by designated professionals for systems and processes formed by the Company to monitor and ensure compliances under other applicable Acts, Laws and Regulations to the Company.